QuaziSamiha/Caffeine_Cozy/README.md

 Upon clicking on a product card, users should be directed to a dynamic page displaying detailed information about the selected product.

 6. Admin Product Management:
-Within the admin section, replicate the product page designed for users.
+Within the admin section, replicated the product page designed for users.
-Additionally, include add, delete, and update products button there, don’t need to implement functionality.
+Additionally, include delete, and update products button there.

 7. Navbar Integration:
-Implement a logout button within the navbar.
+Implemented a logout button within the navbar.

 8. Responsiveness:
 Ensure the application is responsive across various devices and screen sizes.